-COURSE OBJECTIVES: Upon successful completion of the course, you will be able to prove (and occasionally discover) theorems in linear algebra, at the level of abstraction of linear transformations and vector spaces; other major topics include eigenvalues/eigenvectors and inner product spaces.
-You will know, understand, and be able to apply, prove, and explain major results in this area.
+COURSE OBJECTIVES: Upon successful completion of the course, you will be able to set up and perform computations, such as equilibria and strategies on specific games.
+You will know and understand the theory of zero-sum and non-zero-sum games, and cooperative games, in general.
+You will be able to prove simple results in game theory.
 You will be better able to independently read advanced mathematics.